altruios/namshubettulpa/public/namshubettulpa/chapters/the-plan.md

 "AG_T::Those aren't the words"
 "K::STAY TRUE, THROUGH THE RUSE"
-~Kent heard the sudden wack against her head and flinched~ *Alice fell to his left, he rolled to his right*
+~Kent heard the sudden wack against her head and flinched~ *Alice fell to his left - he rolled to his right*
 ~A round older man stopped his shopping cart full of junk at the mouth to the alley~ *He was rummaging around the ground*
 ~Kent looked himself over - making sure there was no contamination~